iotlibre/ecotherm/README.rst

 ==========
 ecoTherm is designed to measure the thermal energy of an installation that has one or more water circuits at different temperatures.
 This device can measure:

-* Temperature using 18b20 type probes
+* Temperature using 1-wire sensors
 * Flow through pulses provided by water meters
 * Analog values ​​for both voltage and current.